-All students pursuing this concentration will have to complete 30 credit hours of core MBA courses, as well as 22.5 credit hours of specialized Financial Analyst courses and 9 credit hours of other MBA electives, graduating with a total of 61.5 credit hours of courses.
+All students pursuing this concentration will have to complete 30 credit hours of core MBA courses, as well as 22.5 credit hours of specialized Financial Analyst courses and 7.5-9 credit hours of other electives.
 At this time, this concentration can only be completed in 20 months or more.

 A functional concentration in finance includes courses such as: Financial Intermediaries and Capital Markets, Investment Policy, International Finance, Portfolio Management, Financial Modeling, Behavioural Finance, Fixed-Income Securities, Alternative Markets and Instruments and Readings in Accounting and Finance (Ethics).

 A functional concentration in leadership and organizations includes courses such as: Interpersonal Processes, Negotiations, Business Venture Analysis, Business Analysis and Strategic Development, Business Case Competitions, Leadership for a Global Environment, Strategic Leadership and Sustainability and Managing Innovation.

 A functional concentration in marketing includes courses such as: Cultural Brand Management, Digital Marketing, Marketing Innovation, Consumer Insights and Social Change and Sustainability Marketing.

 A functional concentration in supply chain management includes courses such as: Quantitative Analysis, Project Management, Sustainable Lean Management and Business Process Management Using ERP Systems.